Programme overview

 Each year we have a large number of applicants for the 24 places offered in Year One.

-If you're not sure that you're ready to audition for this highly competitive programme yet, please look at the New Zealand Certificate in Study and Career Preparation (Level 4) - Screen Arts, Acting and Technical Production, which is a semester-long (full-time) programme designed to help upskill students who are interested in progressing to the degree.
+If you're not sure that you're ready to audition for this highly competitive programme yet, please look at the New Zealand Certificate in Study and Career Preparation (Level 4) - Performing and Screen, which is a semester-long (full-time) programme designed to help upskill students who are interested in progressing to the degree.

 Admission requirements